Back with a vengeance with part 2 of my Turkey trip.

 Back in Goreme; the locals make good use of their rooftops.
 Tomato paste is drying in the photo below.

 We desperately wanted to go up in a hot air balloon early in the morning to capture the fairy chimneys from above, but for two days in a row, the winds were strong and the company had no option but to cancel all flights.
 Yes, safety standards are comfortingly rigid.
 Never mind, we will simply have to return.
 Might need another Turkish carpet by then.
 Yes, I bought one.

 We could have spent longer in the interior, but time wasn’t our friend.
+Is it ever when you travel?
 We hit the road (by bus) and headed south to the Mediterranean.
 We were craving a beach and Side (See-day) didn’t disappoint.
 A beach plus ancient ruins… I was in hog heaven.
 The Vespasian Gates beckon visitors to enter Side, a town that is heaving with Roman and Greek ruins.
 We had read about the treasures here but didn’t realise how expansive they were.
 The Temples of Apollo and Athena are on show as well as a spectacular theatre.
 The Side Museum is also full of wonderful antiquities.
 We spent mornings walking around taking in the ancient sights, and afternoons lapping up the warm waters of the Med.